gourish7/gourish7/README.md

-- 👋 Hi, I’m @gourish7
-- 👀 I’m interested in web development, web scraping, UI/UX development, devops.
-- 🌱 I’m currently learning how to make ones life easier with coding.
+👋 Hey there!
+I'm Gourish
+💻 Full-Stack Developer | UI/UX Enthusiast | Tech Explorer

+🚀 Passionate about building efficient, scalable, and user-friendly web applications.
+I believe in automating the mundane to make life easier with code.

+🔍 Interests:

+- LAMP Stack Development
+- Web Development (PHP, Python, Laravel, Vue, React, Alpine.js, HTML, CSS, Javascript, Tailwind CSS, JQuery, Flask, Django, MongoDB, Wordpress)
+- Web Scraping & Data Automation
+- UI/UX Development with a focus on seamless experiences
+- DevOps & Deployment Optimization
-- 💞️ I’m looking to collaborate on any open web development frameworks with php / python.
+🤝 Looking to collaborate on open-source web frameworks and exciting projects in PHP & Python.

-- 📫 How to reach me ? here is a code for it - Z291cmlzaC43QGdtYWlsLmNvbQ==
+📫 Let's connect:
+Want to reach out?
+Here’s a little puzzle for you: echo base64_decode('Z291cmlzaC43QGdtYWlsLmNvbQ==');

 <!---
 gourish7/gourish7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.